Knowledge Base

 Existing Condition's 3D BIM Modeling Approach for LOD & Scope of Work

-Our Models at Existing Conditions are typically LOD 300, meaning that the Model Elements are graphically represented within the Model as specific objects in terms of quantity, size, shape, location, and orientation.
+Our 3D BIM models at Existing Conditions are typically LOD 300, meaning that the Model Elements are graphically represented within the Model as specific objects in terms of quantity, size, shape, location, and orientation.
 Non-graphic information, such as fabrication, detailing information, type, or function is not attached to a LOD 300 Model.
 For most of our clients, this is more than enough information for their needs.
 And for those that need more detail, it's simply a matter of letting our team know early, in order to ensure that our work meets your expectations.
 Keep in mind that LOD refers to the level of development to which a single element within the Model has been brought.
 It does not determine what elements are or aren't included within the Model.

 This is why we place most of our emphasis on the Scope of Work for a project and not the LOD.
 The Scope of Work is where you outline what elements will and won't be included within the Model, and in which Views those elements will be developed.
 After those elements and views are defined, then we can discuss what LOD is needed for different elements if it would be different than our standards LOD 300.